Just leave the fields blank that you don't want to search

 She was the Director of the Rise Up Quines! festival in Aberdeen in 2018.

-Pedersen also researches women's use of social media, including blogs, Twitter and online forums and is cur.
-Her book, 'The Politicization of Mumsnet', was published in November 2020.
+Pedersen also researches women's use of social media, including blogs, Twitter and online forums.
+Her book, 'The Politicization of Mumsnet', was published in November 2020 and she is currently working on a project investigating Scottish women's engagement in political discussion online.
+She is also Co-I on an AHRC project investigating women's writing during lockdown, with Professors Lucie Armitt (Lincoln) and Krista Cowman (Leicester).

 |Teaching and Learning||Module lead for fourth-year modules "Women and the Media" and "Celebrity Culture".|